urmilmodi/Open-Street-Maps-GIS/README.md

 # OSM GIS
 This project utilizes open street maps (**OSM**) to build a geographic information system of different cities across the world.
 The GIS maps roads, buildings, geographical features, and any particular points of interest ie. restaurants, gas stations.

+**Note: The source code is not shared to maintain the academic integretity behind the course**

 ## Stack
 Developed in C++ for front and backend.
 Utilized a wrapper EZGL library for graphics, built using the GTK library.
 ## How It Works